nottrobin/robinwinslow.uk/_posts/2012-10-05-what-to-do-if-your-vagrant-vm-crashes.md

 ---
 title: What to do if your Vagrant VM crashes
+description:
-deescript: If your Vagrant machine crashed and when you force kill it, vagrant forgets about its existence - here's how to fix that.
+    If your Vagrant machine crashed and when you force kill it, vagrant forgets about its existence - here's how to fix that.
 layout: post
 tags:
   - development
   - devops
 ---

 My vagrant VM crashed.
 I tried typing `vagrant halt` but it just tried to "gracefully" shut down the machine, and stayed like that, for a long time.

 What I did was open up the VirtualBox Manager and power off the machine manually.

 However, now when I tried to start my VM again, it started trying to import a new base box to create the virtual machine from scratch, which was not what I wanted.
 I guess it must have not saved the UUID of my VM back to the `.vagrant`.
 Here's what I had to do to fix that.

 1. Get VBoxManage running
 ---

 I needed to use the `vboxmanage` command to find the UUID of the existing virtual machine I wanted to associate with my vagrant directory.
 To do this I added the path containing `vboxmanage.exe` to my `PATH` variable, in my case this was `C:\Program Files\Oracle\VirtualBox`.

 2. Find the UUID of my virtual machine
 ---